- FFRF sues Pismo Beach over prayers, chaplain

 - FFRF sues IRS over non-enforcement of church electioneering restrictions

-- FFRF, student, bring suit over graduation prayer
+- FFRF, students, bring suit over graduation and school board prayers

 - FFRF challenges Catholic shrine on Big Mountain